PTsolvers/Chmy.jl/docs/src/concepts/distributed.md

 **Task-based parallelism** in [Chmy.jl](https://github.com/PTsolvers/Chmy.jl) is featured by the usage of [`Threads.@spawn`](https://docs.julialang.org/en/v1/base/multi-threading/#Base.Threads.@spawn), with an additional layer of a [Worker](../developer_documentation/workers.md) construct for efficiently managing the lifespan of tasks.
 Note that the task-based parallelism provides a high-level abstraction of program execution **not only** for **shared-memory architecture** on a single machine, but it can be also extended to **hybrid parallelism**, consisting of both shared and distributed-memory parallelism.
 The `Distributed` module in Chmy.jl allows users to leverage the hybrid parallelism through the power of abstraction.

-We will start with some basic background knowledge for understanding the architecture of modern HPC clusters, the underlying memory model and the programming paradgm complied with it.
+We will start with some basic background knowledge for understanding the architecture of modern HPC clusters, the underlying memory model and the programming paradigm complied with it.

 ## HPC Cluster & Distributed Memory